shortcut/shortcut-authentication-ios/AppleAuthentication/Documentation/AppleAuthentication.md

     .store(in: &cancellables)
 ```
 ### Listen to the changes of the `credentialStatePublisher`:
+If you'd like to listen to the account revoke notification from user's iCloud account use `credentialStatePublisher`.
 When the state is revoked, it's recommended to log out the user but it's not obligated by Apple.
 ```
 appleAuthentication.credentialStatePublisher
     .receive(on: RunLoop.main)